swenyang/react-iscroll/README.md

 	- `labelInactive`

-		Node showed when scroller is pull down but not active.
+		Node showed when scroller is pulled down but not active.
 You can provide either your React Compoenent or simply a string.

 	- `labelActive`

-		Node showed when pull down is active.
+		Node showed when pulldown is active.

 	- `appearDistance`